Copyright © 2003 - 2006 DORSCH Consult

 URL like http://localhost/dcmms/, you should add lines like the

-following to httpd.conf:
+following to httpd.conf

 Alias /dcmms "c:/program files/dcmms/" <Directory "c:/program files/dcmms"> Options Indexes Multiviews </Directory> Alias /ms_tmp/ "c:/tmp/ms_tmp/"